 You can use various pain medications.
 Antivenom in single trial may not appear to be very useful to the bitten.
 I recommend visiting the nearest hospital before doing anything.

-Hope you found those Black Widow facts really interesting, useful and helpful for your knowledge while reading.
+Hope you found those Facts about Black Widow really interesting, useful and helpful for your knowledge while reading.
+Do you guys wants Black Widow Facts part 2 ?